ToFeWe/Bagging-Regression-Trees/src/documentation/design_choices.rst

 each simulation iteration we have to draw bootstrap samples and fit Regression Trees to those bootstrap sample.
-Because of this in combination with limited computational resources and as we wanted to follow the simulation specifications of Bühlmann and Yu (2002), we limited our number of Monte Carlo Iterations to 100.
+Because of this in combination with limited computational resources and as we wanted to follow the simulation specifications of :cite:`Buhlmann2002`, we limited our number of Monte Carlo Iterations to 100.
 Now, as we want to observe the changes in MSPE decomposition, while keeping the data simulated for each iteration constant.